Plant-based diet trends haven’t reached an avocados-on-all-the-things level quite yet, but we’re getting there.

 Of the four milks involved in the study, soy milk had the most balanced nutritional profile.

-Used a substitute for cow’s milk for four decades now, it’s widely consumed for the beneficial phytonutrients present in the milk.
+Used as a substitute for cow’s milk for four decades now, it’s widely consumed for the beneficial phytonutrients present in the milk.
 Also known as isoflavones, the phytonutrients offer the body anti-carcinogenic properties; this can delay, or prevent, cancers.

 The downside?
 If you can believe it, people still prioritize taste when they eat, and the ‘beany flavour’ of the milk is a negative.
 There’s also some concern of the presence of anti-nutrients, which are substances that limit nutrient intake and digestion.